aerospaceresearch/findsatbyrf/README.md

 * -step: to input the length in time (in second) of each time interval, defaults to 1.
 * -sen: to input the sensitivity, which is the width of each bin in the frequency kernel (in Hz) after FFT, defaults to 1.
 * -filter: to input the strength of the noise filter as ratio to 1.
 For example, filter of 1.1 means the noise filter is 1.1 times as strong, or 10% stronger than the default filter.
-* -fs: to input the samplerate of the file, will overwrite default values provided by json.
+* -fs: to input the samplerate of the file, will overwrite default samplerate provided by json, needed for RAW files.
 * -begin: to input the time of begin of the segment to be analyzed, defaults to 1.
 * -end: to input the time of end of the segment to be analyzed, defaults to the end of the file.
 * -tle: used to turn on prediction based on Two-line elements (TLE) file, otherwise this function is off.